Marine Control Systems for ROVs, UUVs, USVs and Underwater Robotics

 Updated:

-Unlike conventional ship control architectures, marine control systems for unmanned platforms emphasize modularity, digital interfaces, and compatibility with autonomy software, navigation sensors, and communications links.
+Marine control systems for unmanned platforms emphasize modularity, digital interfaces, and compatibility with autonomy software, navigation sensors, and communications links.
 They are deployed across defense, commercial, scientific, and industrial missions where endurance, precision, and safety are critical.

-Marine Control System by Robosys Automation
+Marine Command, Control and Communications System by ecoSUB Robotics

 Types of Marine Control Systems